audience guide

 Can medical students study offline?

 Yes.
-Offline-first review matters when your day includes transit, weak signal, hospital buildings, or other moments where a web-first workflow breaks down.
+Being able to review without internet matters when your day includes transit, weak signal, hospital buildings, or other moments when a web-first workflow breaks down.

 ready when you are